 Expect a nice combination of eating psychology and mind body science:

-In the comment below please let us know what is one of the ways you can welcome your appetite?
-Emily Rosen personally reads every comment and does her best to respond.
+In the comments below, please let us know: What is one of the ways you can welcome your appetite?
 We love hearing your thoughts!

 Here is a transcript of this week’s video: